-The following are the achievements and highlights for the quarter ending September 30, 2017 through to the date hereof:
+The following are the achievements and highlights for the three months ending December 31, 2017 through to the date hereof:

-- Following the unanimous recommendation from the MDNA55 clinical Safety Review Committee after enrollment of the first six patients, we have implemented an amended protocol that incorporates an enhanced drug delivery procedure which will be used for the treatment of the remaining patients.
-The updated protocol includes higher doses and volumes of MDNA55 as well as an increase in the total expected study size - from 43 patients under the original protocol to 52 total planned patients now expected to enroll with enrolment expected to be complete in Q1 2018. - On October 10, 2017, subsequent to the quarter end, new clinical data was presented at the 2017 Congress of Neurological Surgeons (Boston, MA), demonstrating successful delivery in brain cancer patients and a reassuring safety profile for MDNA55 as well as a substantially higher proportion of the target tissue being covered then in previous similar trials.
-In some cases, close to 100% of the tumor and the 1cm margin around it (at risk for tumor spread) had been successfully covered. - On August 1, 2017 we announced the graduation of our common shares to the main board of Toronto Stock Exchange ("TSX"), the premier stock exchange in Canada. - On October 18, 2017, subsequent to the quarter end, our common shares were listed on the OTCQX International ("OTCQX"), a segment of the OTC marketplace reserved for high-quality non-U.S. companies, under the symbol, "MDNAF". - On September 21, 2017 we appointed Dr. William Li, an experienced oncology drug development expert, to our Board of Directors. - Medicenna was issued a US Patent related to our Superkine platform.
+- On October 10, 2017, new clinical data was presented at the 2017 Congress of Neurological Surgeons (Boston, MA), demonstrating successful delivery in brain cancer patients and a reassuring safety profile for MDNA55 as well as a substantially higher proportion of the target tissue being covered then in previous similar trials.
+In some cases, close to 100% of the tumor and the 1cm margin around it (at risk for tumor spread) had been successfully covered. - On October 18, 2017, our common shares were listed on the OTCQX International ("OTCQX"), a segment of the OTC marketplace reserved for high-quality non-U.S. companies, under the symbol, "MDNAF". - In November, further drug distribution and safety data were presented at the Annual Meeting of the Society for Neuro-Oncology (San Francisco, CA), on the first 15 patients in the study confirming earlier results presented at the Congress of Neurological Surgeons. - Medicenna was issued a US Patent related to our Superkine platform.
 U.S. Patent 9,738,696, issued to the Board of Trustees of the Leland Stanford Junior University and licensed exclusively to Medicenna, covers the composition of engineered IL-4 Superkines.